aayrapet/ml_parametric/readme.md

 ## Modules

 - **base**: Contains the `GradientDescent` optimizer, which includes classic Gradient Descent for Generalized Linear Models.
-It also has extensions such as stochastic gradient descent and Newton-Raphson.
+It also has extensions such as stochastic gradient descent, Newton-Raphson and coordinate descent for L1,L2 and L3 regularisations.
 Additionally, this module stores `BaseEstimator`, which serves as the base estimator for GLM, such as Linear Regression and Logistic Regression.

 - **linear**: Stores the `LinearRegression` model.

 - **logistic**: Stores the `LogisticRegression` model:
-  - Softmax function (generalisation of sigmoid function)
-  - One vs Rest algorithm
+  - Binary classification
+  - Multiclass classification
+    Additionnaly, inference statistics are made on both of them using inverse of block Hessian matrix

 - **autoselect**: Stores the `Autoselection` of variables class.
 It selects variables using information Criteria defined by user.
 It has three options: backward, forward and stepwise regressions